Welcome to Memphis

 Spring offers dogwoods in bloom and relatively mild weather.
 The famed "Memphis in May" festivities attract large crowds and increased prices at times.
-Another popular time to visit is August, during Elvis Week.
-Concerts, movie screenings and other special events bring Elvis fans to Graceland from all over the world.
+Another popular time to visit in August, during Elvis Week.
+Concerts, movie screenings, and other special events bring Elvis fans to Graceland from all over the world.

 There is a collection of moderately-priced hotels at the exits along I-55 just south of the state line in Mississippi.
 You'll face some traffic issues if you're heading to the heart of the city from those locations, so you might want to consider higher-priced downtown or midtown locations.
 Four-star hotel for less than $150/night: Homewood Suites in Germantown often comes in at about $120/night.
 There are some mid-priced options in suburban Bartlett and Cordova, too.
 Find a hotel in Memphis.

 Most visitors arrive by car or rent one at the airport.
 I-240 rings the so-called "Midtown" area, connecting it with the airport to the south.
 I-40 takes a northern route into downtown.
 I-55 connects the Mississippi suburbs with Memphis.
-If you do take Memphis Area Transit Authority buses, you'll find the rates reasonable: you can buy a $1.50 fare on any bus.
-If you'll be in the city for a length of time, a $28 pass buys 21 bus rides.
+If you do take Memphis Area Transit Authority buses, you'll find the rates reasonable: you can buy a single fare on any bus.
+If you'll be in the city for a length of time, a pass can buy up to 21 bus rides.

 Graceland ranks as one of the world's most-visited mansions.
-People come to see where legendary Elvis Presley lived, worked and relaxed.
+People come to see where legendary Elvis Presley lived, worked, and relaxed.
 Plan carefully for your trip.
-Admission comes at several price levels, the cheapest of which is $27 USD per adult.
+Admission begins at several price levels per adult.
 Pay more and earn more privileges, such as looks at Elvis' private planes and even V.I.P. treatment that includes skipping to the front of long lines.

 More Memphis Tips:

-- Mud Island River Park is more appealing than its name implies: Take a tram or walk from the Riverfront.
-In summer, Mud Island is a pleasant place to cool off and there's a fascinating scale replica of the lower Mississippi valley from Cairo, Ill. to New Orleans that's about five blocks long!
+- Visit Mud Island River Park: Take a tram or walk from the Riverfront.
+In summer, Mud Island is a pleasant place to cool off, and there's a fascinating scale replica of the lower Mississippi valley from Cairo, Ill. to New Orleans that's about five blocks long!

-- Sun Records: This small studio at 706 Union Avenue might not catch your attention at first, but this is the place where Elvis cut his first recording.
-The stories they tell are fascinating, but the prices are reasonable: $9.50 for adults, and children 3-12 are free.
+- Visiting Sun Records: This small studio at 706 Union Avenue might not catch your attention at first, but this is the place where Elvis cut his first recording.
+The stories they tell are fascinating, but the prices are reasonable.